1) What are your office hours?

 EAP - Employee Assistance Program & MH - Mental health benefits

 Many insurances consider a licensed professional counselor (LPC) an out of network provider.
-The insurance may reimburse you for out-of-pocket costs with proper receipt that I can provide.
+The insurance may reimburse you for out-of-pocket costs with the proper receipt that I can provide.

 Questions to ask your insurance provider prior to services: